berangerthomas/ForzaEmbed/README.md

 ```

 This command will:
-1. Read the documents from the `markdowns/` directory (by default).
+1. Read the documents from the `markdowns/` directory.
 2. Execute the grid search based on `configs/config.yml`.
 3. Save all results and embeddings to `reports/ForzaEmbed_config.db`.
-4. Generate an interactive report in the `reports/web/` directory.
+4. Generate a detailed interactive HTML report in the `reports/` directory.

 ### Resuming a Run